cosmic-zip/maidz/README.md

 # Disposable Mail-Addresses

 Sometimes you need to register for a service and don't want to hand out your real mail-address.
 Setting up a new one also is a nuisance.
 That's where disposable mail-addresses come in.
-There is a ﬁrefox-addon named Bloody Vikings that automatically generates them for you.
+There is a firefox-addon named Bloody Vikings that automatically generates them for you.
 If you rather want to do that manually you can use some of these providers:

 anonbox anonymouse/anonemail trash-mail
 10 Minute Mail dispostable SilentSender Mailinator

 It happens that websites don't allow you to register with certain disposable mail-addresses.
-In that case you need to test out diﬀerent ones.
+In that case you need to test out different ones.
 I have not yet encountered a site where I could not use one of the many one-time-address out there...

 Secure Instant-Messaging/VoIP
 TorChat